bodagovsky/budget_notificator/readme.md

 I have implemented a worker, which selects the records from database every 2 seconds, so the change will not be missed

 ## More thoughts
-If I would had such task in real life, I would have implemented the Transactional Outbox pattern as I think that it would provide best consistency when updating database record and sending notifications https://microservices.io/patterns/data/transactional-outbox.html
+If I had such task in real life, I would have implemented the Transactional Outbox pattern as I think that it would provide the best consistency when updating database record and sending notifications https://microservices.io/patterns/data/transactional-outbox.html